 We agree with AAA on how to handle bad driving situations.
 The Director of Research at AAA’s Foundation for Traffic Safety, Jurek Grabowski says, “Assume that it’s not personal.
 Inconsiderate driving, bad traffic and the daily stresses of life can transform minor frustrations into dangerous road rage.
 If someone crosses you, just take a deep breath and cool it.”

 As a driver yourself, avoiding behaviors such as cutting a driver off, making someone else slow down or changing lanes without signaling will help you avoid getting into a road rage incident, or worse from getting a road rage injury.
 Also, if a situation ever escalates to a level which you feel your safety is at risk, call 911 immediately.
-Here are more tips from Hancock Injury Attorneys on preventing road rage and avoiding road rage injury.
 AAA surveyed 2700 drivers, ages 16 and up.
 You can go to the AAA website for some great resources on how to avoid aggressive behavior while driving.
+If you and another vehicle have been involved in a road rage accident in Tampa, our dedicated attorneys may be able to help.
+Call right away to learn more.